u-blox/XPLR-IOT-1-location-example/celllocate-wifi-example/README.md

 https://developer.thingstream.io/guides/location-services/celllocate-getting-started/location-in-the-cloud

-## Setup
+## Firmware Update

 1. Clone the XPLR-IOT-1-location-example.

-2. Set your CellLocate token in the code, save it and build.
-You can also tweek the configuration parameters in the code.
-For the details, see [Description](#description).
+2. Go to location *XPLR1-IOT-location-example/image_flashing*.
+The folder with contain a pre-build binary named **celllocate-wifi-example.bin** which can be directly flashed to the device.

+3. If some tweaks are done in the firmware, build the code again.

-3. Building the code will generate a binary file named as **app_update.bin** at the following location:
+4. Building the code will generate a binary file named as **app_update.bin** at the following location:
 *XPLR1-IOT-location-example/celllocate-wifi-example/build/zephyr*

-4. Copy the **app_update.bin** file and paste it at the given location:
+5. Rename the file from **app_update.bin** to **celllocate-wifi-example.bin** and copy it to the given location:
 *XPLR1-IOT-location-example/image_flashing*

-5. Go to *XPLR1-IOT-location-example/image_flashing* folder.
+6. Go to *XPLR1-IOT-location-example/image_flashing* folder.

-6. Connect your XPLR-IOT-1 kit to your system and determine the COM port number for NORA-B1 on Interface 0 of the USB-UART interface.
+7. Connect your XPLR-IOT-1 kit to your system and determine the COM port number for NORA-B1 on Interface 0 of the USB-UART interface.

-7. Run *Update_XPLR-IOT-1-Location.bat* file and a pop-up window will appear input your comport as following:
+8. Run *Update_XPLR-IOT-1-Location.bat* file and a pop-up window will appear input your comport as following:

 ![Bat file pop-up](../imgs/bat.PNG?raw=true)

-8. Input your comport and press enter.
-The process will start flashing **app_update.bin** image file into your kit.
+9. Input your comport, your binary file name and press enter.
+The process will start flashing **celllocate-wifi-example.bin** image file into your kit.

-9. More details about the XPLR-IOT-1 bootloader can be found in the following link: [XPLR-IOT-1](https://github.com/u-blox/XPLR-IOT-1-software/tree/main/tools_and_compiled_images)
+10. More details about the XPLR-IOT-1 bootloader can be found in the following link: [XPLR-IOT-1](https://github.com/u-blox/XPLR-IOT-1-software/tree/main/tools_and_compiled_images)

+## Configuration for Cellular and Wi-Fi
+To get the location from the XPLR-IOT-1 kit using Cellular or Wi-Fi, the device is needed to be configured accordingly.
+To configure the device, the steps are given as following

+1. Connect the device to the system using COM port for NORA-B1 on Interface 0 of the USB-UART interface.

+2. To configure the device, "config set" command is used.
+The configuration has to be set everytime the device is turned on.
+The command format is as following:

+    **config set 'CellLocateServerURL' 'Token' 'APN' 'CellRegistrationTimeout' 'NumWifiAp' 'WifiApSignalStrength'**

+    A sample command and the response for config set is given below:
+    ```sh
+    $ config set cell-live1.services.u-blox.com 9ARdeV0FSDKpKfSE7GpeSQ tsiot 30 10 -90
+    > CellLocateServerURL: cell-live1.services.u-blox.com, Token: 9ARXeV0FSDKpKfKE7ZpeSQ, APN: tsiot, CellRegistrationTimeout: 30, NumWifiAp: 10, WifiApSignalStrength: -90
+    ```

+3. To view the configuration set on the device, "config get" command is used.
+The command and the response for config get is given below:
+    ```sh
+    $ config get
+    > CellLocateServerURL: cell-live1.services.u-blox.com, Token: 9ARXeV0FSDKpKfKE7ZpeSQ, APN: tsiot, CellRegistrationTimeout: 30, NumWifiAp: 10, WifiApSignalStrength: -90
+    ```

+4. To get help with device configurations for using Cellular or Wi-Fi "config help" command is used.
+The command and the response for config help is given below:
+    ```sh
+    $ config help
+    > config - Configuration of parameters
+    > Subcommands:
+    >  get  :read configuration parameters
+    >  set  :set configuration parameters: <CellLocateServerURL> <Token> <APN>
+    >        <CellRegistrationTimeout(s)> <NumWifiAp> <WifiApSignalStrength(dbm)>
+    ```

+## Location using CellLocate Service
+To get the location from the XPLR-IOT-1 kit using Cellular or Wi-Fi, a valid configuration setting is required as a pre-requisite for this command.

+1. The command to get location using cellular network is given below:
+    ```sh
+    $ location cell
+    ```

+2. The command to get location using Wi-Fi access points is given below:
+    ```sh
+    $ location wifi
+    ```

 ## Description

-The user is required to set some configurable parameters as per the requirements and the example will bring back the location based on those parameters.
-The configurable parameters are:
+The user is required to set some configurable parameters using *config set* command as per the user's requirements and the example will bring back the location based on those parameters.
+The configurable parameters are explained below:

-1. **MIN_WIFI_SIGNALSTRENGTH**:
+1. **CellLocateServerURL**
+The URL of the CellLocate server which the service pings to get the location.
+The maximum length of the URL is 100 bytes.

+2. **Token**:
+The user needs to enter the CellLocate service token against which the device is registered on Thingstream.
+The maximum allowed length of token is 25 bytes.

+3. **APN**:
+The user needs to set the APN name for the network being used to run the example.
+The maximum allowed length is 50bytes.

+4. **CellRegistrationTimeout**:
+The time for which the device waits to establish a successful connection with the network.
+The range of allowed timeout is 1sec to 300sec.

+5. **NumWifiAp**:
+The user needs to set the no. of Wi-Fi access points as per the requirements.
+The allowed range for APs is between 5 to 15.

+6. **WifiApSignalStrength**
-The user needs to set the signal strength for Wi-Fi scan in dBm with -30 dBm being the maximum signal strength and -90 dBm being the minimum:
+The user needs to set the signal strength for Wi-Fi scan in dBm with 0 dBm being the maximum signal strength and -100 dBm being the minimum.

-`#define MIN_WIFI_SIGNALSTRENGTH <your_desired_signal_strength>`

 A list of Wi-Fi signal strength is given below for reference:

 * -30 dBm	: Maximum signal strength.